- About Us

 - Use barbless hooks and have pliers to hand in case of difficulty.
 If the fish is deeply hooked, cut the line as the hook will work its way out and this is less damaging than a prolonged wrestling match.

-- Photograph your fish close to the water, holding it out of the water as briefly as possible (below).
+- Photograph your fish close to the water, holding it out of the water as briefly as possible

 - Release the fish by pointing its nose into the current so that water is flowing over its gills.
-If necessary, move gently back and forth until it swims away (below).

 These are some of the skills that you need for wild trout that you may not need for stocked lake trout:

 - Know how to ‘read the water’ – i.e. work out where the trout are likely to be.
 Although acquiring this skill is a lifelong occupation, you can get a huge leg up in recognising habitat features that are magnets for adult trout by reading our habitat manuals or participating in an Advisory Visit or Practical Visit with your fishing club.
+A day out with a professional guide on a river will be a good investment.

 - Move quietly and carefully into position so that you don’t spook the fish.